Zubarah: Qal'at Murair

 The Murair Fort (Qal'at Murair in Arabic), situated 1.65 km east of the town of Zubarah, was built shortly after the town's settlement.
-The fort served to espouse Zubarah and especially entrenched the town's primary fresh water source: groundwater reached by shallow wells.
-Within the fortification walls were a mosque, domestic buildings and at least one large well.
-Around the fort, several enclosures attest to the presence of fields, plantations or holding pens for animals, suggesting that this was also an agricultural settlement.
+The fort served to espouse Zubarah and especially entrenched the town's primary freshwater source: groundwater reached by shallow wells.
+Within the fortification walls were a mosque, domestic buildings, and at least one large well.
+Around the fort, several enclosures attest to the presence of fields, plantations, or holding pens for animals, suggesting that this was also an agricultural settlement.

-A brief instance after the foundation of Zubarah, two screening walls were constructed from the outer town wall toward Qal'at Murair.
-These two walls, oriented east–west, include round towers placed at regular intervals, which strengthened their defensive capabilities.
+Shortly after the foundation of Zubarah, two screening walls were constructed from the outer town wall toward Qal'at Murair.
+These two walls, oriented east-west, include round towers placed at regular intervals, which strengthened their defensive capabilities.
 The screening walls likely served to secure the transportation of water from the wells inside Qal'at Murair to Zubarah.
-In the harsh, hot summers of the Persian Gulf, water was a most valuable and beneficial commodity.
-The walls also channeled general traffic to and fro the town over open salt flats.
+In the hot summers of the Persian Gulf, water was a valuable commodity.
+The walls also channeled general traffic to and from the town over open salt flats.

 Tourism

 Zubarah was added to UNESCO's World Heritage tentative list in 2008.
-Since 2009, the site had been the subject of joint research by the QIAH and the Copenhagen, and development as a protected heritage site.
+Since 2009, the site has been the subject of joint research by the Qatar Islamic Archaeology and Heritage Project (QIAH) and Copenhagen University, and development as a protected heritage site.
 For protection, most of the site is enclosed within a fenced area.
-Additionally, visitors must pass a guard in order to enter the heritage town.
+Additionally, visitors must pass a guard to enter the heritage town.

 Prior to its addition to the World Heritage List, there was no visitor centre in the town.
 Other visitor facilities were sparse.
-In a parking lot next to the Zubarah fort, an information stand provided an overview and introduction to the site, fort and town.
+An information stand in a parking lot next to the Al Zubara Fort provided an overview and introduction to the site, fort, and town.
 There were restrooms located near the fort, but there were no refreshments available in the vicinity.

 On June 22, 2013, UNESCO added the site to its World Heritage List.
-The UNESCO report stated that the town was distinguished its degree of preservation and its evidenced sustainment by pearl diving and commerce.
-Following its inclusion in the list, the partially restored fort was transformed into a visitor centre and a number of rooms were designated for showcasing the subjects of pearling and astronomy.
+The UNESCO report stated that the town was distinguished by its degree of preservation and its evidenced sustainment by pearl diving and commerce.
+Following its inclusion in the list, the partially restored fort was transformed into a visitor centre and several rooms were designated for showcasing the subjects of pearling and astronomy.

 Guided tours of the town are offered, and field trips to the site are being integrated into various schools' history curriculum.
 There is also a self-guided tour, where the visitor is guided by signposts.
 Tourism increased rapidly after the town's renovations were completed in 2014, attracting more than 30,000 visitors in the first three months of the year.
 This was a 170% increase from the entire 2013 season.